cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 ``is_data_valuation_issue``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A boolean column, where `True` indicates that an example is contributes negatively to a model's training performance.
+A boolean column, where `True` indicates that an example does not appear to contribute positively to a model's training performance.

 ``data_valuation_score``
 ~~~~~~~~~~~~~~~~~~~~~~~~